 The Division of Endocrinology and Diabetes at Children's National Health System is the largest endocrinology program in the mid-Atlantic region.
-When you entrust your child's care our specialists, you can be assured that leading experts in the field are helping your child.
-We have one of the largest pediatric Diabetes programs in the country.
+When you entrust your child's care to our specialists, you can be assured that leading experts in the field are helping your child.
+We have one of the largest pediatric diabetes programs in the country.
+U.S. News & World Report also ranks our endocrinology program as one of the top 20 in the nation, reflecting our commitment to family-centered care.

 The Importance of a Pediatric Expert